 Born and raised in Thunder Bay, Ontario, Alissa began her dance career at the age of three and has been dancing ever since.
 Alissa started doing Cecchetti Ballet exams at the age of seven and has been very successful and has her Advance One in Cecchetti.
 She went to the Royal Winnipeg Ballet when she was twelve years old and attended the Quinte Ballet Summer School Program for three summers and was accepted into the professional division each time but was not ready to leave home.
 Alissa encourages dance students to try and go away to any kind of dance summer program that they can, to extend their dance background further.
 When Alissa was sixteen years old she started to get more involved with lyrical dance and was given the responsibility of choreographing competitive numbers.
 It wasn't till she started choreographing numbers that Alissa found her true love for dance.
 Alissa works for the Calgary Board of Education and has been teaching in a grade one/two split class for the past three years.
 She has had the opportunity to work within her school as the dance specialist.
-This allowed her to stay connected to the art of dance but now that she has established her teaching career, is eager to get involved with the Calgary dance community and share her love and knowledge of dance with her new family/team, Alive Danceworks.
+This allowed her to stay connected to the art of dance!
+Now that she has established her teaching career, is eager to get involved with the Calgary dance community and share her love and knowledge of dance with her new family/team, Alive Danceworks.

 Kelcey Moore started training at the age of 3 and continued to further her training in a number of studios as well as conventions.
 She has trained in multiple disciplines including; Tap, Jazz, Ballet, Pointe, Lyrical, Contemporary, Street Jazz and Hip Hop.
 The majority of Kelcey’s training through her younger years were at Premiere Dance Academy as well as the Edge School for Athletes.
 She has traveled to Arizona, Paris, as well as Italy to further her dance training with companies such as Paris Opera Ballet, Studio Harmonic, Paris Dance School, La Scala, and Dance Arts Industry.
 Kelcey has earned full-scholarships to Millennium Dance Complex in Los Angeles and to EDGE performing Arts Center in Los Angeles.
 She has also trained wit Entity Dance Company in Los Angeles for the past two summers.
-Travelling internationally she has competed in Mexico and Graz, Austria as a part Team Canada in the fall of 2016 competed in the International Dance Organization World Hip Hop competition.
-She is also a part of Universesoul Dance Company, and the O2 program.
+Travelling internationally, she has competed in Mexico and Graz, Austria as a part Team Canada in the fall of 2016 competed in the International Dance Organization World Hip Hop competition.
+She was a part of Universesoul Dance Company, and the O2 program.
 Among her many performances she has performed in the Arizona Jazz Dance Invitational Showcase, the Calgary Hitmen 20th Anniversary Home Opener, and the Michael Bernard Fitzgerald Show Concert and Ruben Young’s music video for Take Her Down.
 Kelcey loves to perform as well as share her knowledge and passion of dance with her students and those around her.

 Marcus is an energetic dancer that began his dancing career at the age of 7 at Alive Danceworks.
 He has trained extensively in Hip Hop and breaking, and has experience in partnering.
 Marcus performed and competed in Alive Danceworks' performance troupe from 2011-2017, and was casted as the Beast in Alive Danceworks' “Beauty and the Beast” in 2015.